applied-systems-biology/jipipe-website/content/documentation-java-api/create-extension.md

         return "BSD-2";
     }

-    // Optional logo for future use
-    // @Override
-    // public URL getLogo() {
-    //    // This code loads the default JIPipe logo from JIPipe resources
-    //    // You can replace it with your own logo if you want
-    //    // Just do not use JIPipe's ResourceUtils for this, as its always pointing to JIPipe resource directories
-    //    return ResourceUtils.getPluginResource("logo-400.png");
-    // }

     // You can add one more multiple logos on the JIPipe splash screen
     // They must be 32x32 in size
     // Please do not add too many of them to not fill up all the space